Roakz/all-the-things/README.md

 An item and a category share the only required many to many relationship of the app an item can have many categories and a categroy can have many items.
 For this I will use a joining table called ItemsCategories which will hold the ids for both and form the many to many relationship between them.

 Also worth metioning is that although our cart items will be using information directly from our items they are in no way actually related and i figures its just as easy to pass the item id through with the add item form so that all the required details are avaible in the controller.

+<h2>Expansion Possibilities</h2>

+As previously mentioned this is an MVP of what the site would look like.
+Due to time constraints i had to make decisions about what functionality i would implement & what i wouldn't in order to meet criteria.
+In the ideal world You would integrate stripe at the checkout phase using there Connect style account where you have a platform setup.
+This then enables the sellers or shop owners to sign up to or link up there stripe accounts.
+As the site is gathering many sellers potentialy in each individual purchase i didnt have time to set up the back end for this in this particular assignment.

+Other potential features could be storing order history on the app which could be accessed by the user.
+Aswell as a buyer and seller rating system where they can rate each other and leave comments etc. Another nice feature would be making the avatar profile images mroe dominant thorughout the site.

+At this stage i have also left out adding adtional payment tokens for a more secure payment system as this would involve using extra hashing software which i am not yet familiar with and also once again time restraints.

+I look forward to playing around with these things moving forward.

 **Any Feedback always Appreciated**